 In Estonia, HIV case data are collected through a passive surveillance system, web-based communicable diseases information system operated by the Health Board (HB).
 The basis is the Governmental regulation number 134 (Ref number RT I 2009, 41, 279) which lists 58 notifiable communicable diseases, including HIV (Z21), AIDS (B20-B24), viral hepatitis (B15-B19), and major STIs (syphilis, sexually transmitted Chlamydia, and gonorrhea).
 Both doctors who diagnose HIV infection and laboratories are required to report directly to the Health Board.
 Data on newly diagnosed HIV cases which must be reported by the doctors, include name, gender, date and place of birth, personal identification code (unique identifier for every person), place of living, nationality, education, occupation, reason for HIV testing, route of transmission, partner risk factors (in case of heterosexual transmission), possible time and place of infection (country).
-No CD4 count data are collected at the time of diagnosis.

 Until the end of 2008 anonymously diagnosed HIV cases were also included in national reporting, which may have caused some double reporting.
 From 2000-2008 approximately 30% of new cases were diagnosed anonymously in anonymous HIV counselling and testing (HCT) sites (previously called anonymous AIDS counselling centres).

 Since January 2009 no preliminarily positive cases without personal data are confirmed or included in the total number of HIV cases.